charlietag/os_preparation/README.md

 # CentOS Linux Server OS Preparation
+You want initialize your linux server by your own script.
+But you **DO NOT** want to use **PUPPET , CHEF**.
-You can initialize your linux server by your own script.
-Or just leverage my centos 7 server environment settings here.
+You can just leverage my centos 7 server environment settings here.

 ## Environment
   * CentOS 7